WHY CHOOSE US

 For a cool finish on your external corners, corner trim is a must.
 It is available in a series of colours and materials (anodised aluminium is popular) and sizes and assists protect your edges from knocks and chips.

-Cut your corner trim to the right length utilizing a hacksaw, then use a strip of adhesive to the return wall and press it in.
-Align the trim with the tiles from your first wall leaving room for grout later: Vertically apply more adhesive to the return wall with a notched trowel, taking care not to loosen or knock off any tiles from the other wall:
+First, use a hacksaw to cut your corner trim to the desired length.
+Next, apply a strip of adhesive to the return wall and firmly press the trim into place.
+Make sure to align the trim with the tiles on the first wall, leaving space for grout in the future.
+To secure the trim further, vertically apply more adhesive to the return wall using a notched trowel.
+Be careful not to disturb or dislodge any tiles on the adjacent wall.

 Repeat the procedure from the first wall, working far from the corner trim and keeping in mind to leave space for grout.
 Usage spacers to assist you change the tiles should.